Sorry, this entry is only available in Lithuanian.

 From June 1, 2012, entrance procedures to Lithuanian universities have started.
 This year VMU offers two programs in the field of East Asian studies: MA program (in English) “East Asia Region Studies” (EARS) and BA program (in Lithuanian) “East Asian Languages and Cultures” (“Rytų Azijos šalių kalbos ir kultūros“- RASK).

-will be launched from Fall term 2012 at the Faculty of Humanities.
+East Asian Languages and Cultures program will be launched from Fall term 2012 at the Faculty of Humanities.
 The duration of the program is 4 years, the contents of the program focus on Chinese, Japanese and Korean history, religion, art and folklore.
 The students will have an opportunity to analyze in deep the cultural specifics of these countries and study thousand year old traditions.
 The students will also be able to learn one of East Asian languages at the advanced level and to gain basic communication skills in a second language upon their choice.

 As the student exchange opportunities with East Asian universities have expanded significantly, all students of the program (starting from the second study year) will be encouraged to study at least one semester in one of East Asian universities.